Korzer420/CurseRandomizer/README.md

 ### Curses
 If you want to implement your own curses, that can be done as well:
 - Create a class, which inherts from "Curse".
-- Implement "ApplyCurse" and if needed "CanApplyCurse".
+- Implement "ApplyCurse" and "SetCap".
+If your curse has to implement some hooks, overwrite "ApplyHooks" and "Unhook".
+To check if you curse can be applied at all overwrite "CanApplyCurse".
-- If your curse does actually need save data, you can store/load them via overwriting "ParseData" and "LoadData".
+- If your curse does actually need save data, you can define the Data.AdditionalData object.
+Remember to reset it via overwriting "ResetAdditionalData".

-This has a few limitations though:
-- The cap can only be set by yourself, there is no support in the menu.
-- All additional curses fall under "Custom".
-Which means, that if player disable that option, you curse cannot be applied.
+**All additional curses fall under "Custom".
+Which means, that if player disable that option, you curse cannot be applied.**
-- Custom curses cannot be chosen as default.